StratifyLabs/StratifyOS-Nucleo144/README.md

 To install the debug build, use:

-> The debug build outputs a ASCII trace stream on the MBED virtual serial port at 115200,8,N,1.
+> The debug build outputs an ASCII trace stream on the MBED virtual serial port at 115200,8,N,1.

 ```bash
 sl --installDebugOs